 Convinced of the unique power that football has to connect people throughout the world, Phil co–founded Spirit of Football.
 When he’s not restoring furniture, Phil can be found developing musicianship on drums, playing acoustic guitar and singing.
 Phil is also skilled in circus arts, including juggling, acrobatics and sleight–of–hand magic.

-Richard was a key figure in the history of The Ball.
+Richard has been a passionate supporter of The Ball since its inception.
 After the 1998 France World Cup, he suggested that Phil and Christian meet him in Afghanistan in 2002 and that they all travel to Korea & Japan from there.
-He has worked in Humanitarian Emergency Response for over 15 years for Concern Worldwide, the Norwegian Refugee Council and predominantly for CARE International.
-Countries have included North Korea, Burundi, Tajikistan, Afghanistan, Sudan, Sri Lanka, Senegal and most recently Yemen, many of which The Ball has also visited.
+He has worked in Humanitarian Emergency Response for over 20 years.
+Countries have included North Korea, Burundi, Tajikistan, Afghanistan, Sudan, Sri Lanka, Senegal, Yemen and more recently as a Regional Humanitarian Director for the Middle East which included the Syria crisis.
+Many of these countries The Ball has also visited.